-A typical Western lifestyle can consist of various aspects contributing to the overgrowth of candida in your body.
-Certain aspects are more easy to recognise than others.
+A typical western lifestyle can consist of various aspects contributing to the overgrowth of candida in your body.
+Certain aspects are easier to recognise than others.
 We will address some of the major causal factors below:

 The dark truth is that this apparently ‘normal’ diet is actually a silent killer, wreaking havoc on the immune system and gradually weakening the body until it succumbs to candidiasis, otherwise known as candida (yeast) overgrowth.

 Most people have been raised viewing refined sugar products as treats.
 This association alone is dangerous, and it can start at a young age; unhealthy food is so often used as a bribe for children.
 This leads to a lifetime assault on our bodies, paving the way for candida to take over at the point when we become too weak to stave it off any longer.

 This frequently occurs from early adulthood onwards, by which point the candida has been a long time undiagnosed and has already got a grip on its victim.
 As mentioned, the toxic additives, preservatives, sweeteners and chemicals present in the food also have a very negative impact on the body.

 However, we should not be fooled into thinking that because all sugars are not equal in terms of health benefits, or that if we don’t have a ‘sweet tooth’, we will be safe from candida. candida is as happy to feast on fruit sugars as it is nasty processed sugars like high fructose corn syrup, found in a scarily high number of prepackaged foods on the market.

 Other foods (like complex carbohydrates) convert to sugar in the body very quickly, having the same effect on candida.
 Other foods and drinks are mentioned below.